cmorasar/cmorasar.github.io/_pages/about.md

 Prior to my PhD, I graduated in aerospace engineering with honors from the Polytechnic University of Catalonia.

 ## Recent news
+- June 2024: the paper _GP+: A Python library for kernel-based learning via Gaussian processes_ is now [available](https://www.sciencedirect.com/science/article/pii/S0965997824000930) in Advances in Engineering Software.
 - I presented my research on _Operator learning via neural networks with kernel-weighted corrective residuals_ at EMI/PMC 2024.
 - January 2024: new preprint [available](https://arxiv.org/abs/2401.03492) on a novel machine learning method for PDE solving.
 - December 2023: new preprint [available](https://arxiv.org/abs/2312.07694) on _GP+: A Python Library for Kernel-based learning via Gaussian Processes_.